Groww-OSS/react-native-webview/docs/Guide.md

 There are some inconsistencies in how the hardware silence switch is handled between embedded `audio` and `video` elements and between iOS and Android platforms.

-Audio on `iOS` will be muted when the hardware silence switch is in the on position, unless the `ignoreSilentHardwareSwitch` parameter is set to true.
+Audio on `iOS` will be muted when the hardware silence switch.

 Video on `iOS` will always ignore the hardware silence switch.